 You may cancel your membership to a Subscription Service as follows:

 - By email: send an email to [email protected] from the email account you submitted when registering for the Subscription Service and indicate within the body of the message your intent to cancel.
 Be sure to include your first and last name and user name.

-If you use publicly available areas of the Site (“Public Areas”), such as a chat room, message board, blog, community posting or other member communities, you are solely responsible for your own communications, the consequences of posting those communications, and your reliance on any communications found in the Public Areas.
+If you use publicly available areas of the Site (“Public Areas”), such as a message board, Facebook Group, blog, social media, community posting or other member communities, you are solely responsible for your own communications, the consequences of posting those communications, and your reliance on any communications found in the Public Areas.
 SuperBetter and its licensors are not responsible for the consequences of any communications in the Public Areas.
 In cases where you feel threatened or believe someone else is in danger, you should contact your local law enforcement agency immediately.
 If you think you may have a medical emergency, call your doctor or 911 immediately.

 In consideration of being allowed to use the Public Areas, you agree that the following actions shall constitute a material breach of these Terms:

 - Using a Public Area for any purpose in violation of local, state, national, or international laws;

 - Posting material that infringes on the intellectual property rights of others or on the privacy or publicity rights of others;